 In general, would you say you have a lot of confidence, some confidence, little confidence or no confidence in the criminal justice system in Canada?

-And a significant majority welcome Aboriginal methods of justice.
+While many would welcome Aboriginal methods of justice, some do not.

 Do you think creating an Aboriginal justice system separate from the mainstream system is a good idea or bad idea?